Improving efficiency in transporting average treatment effects: Motivating Example

 We see in Figure \ref{mtoresfig} that in New York City, moving with the housing voucher is associated with fewer behavioral problems among adolescent children, 10-15 years after baseline (risk difference (RD) -0.0245, 95\% CI: -0.0589, 0.0095).
 In contrast, in Los Angeles, moving with the housing voucher is not associated with fewer behavioral problems among adolescent children, 10-15 years after baseline (RD 0.0012, 95\% CI: -0.0364, 0.0387).
 To apply our transport estimators, we treat the NYC site as the source population and the LA site as the target population.
 This means that at this point, we do not use outcome data from LA.

 All three transport estimators correctly predict the null association in LA, but with appreciable differences in terms of their estimated variances.
 Using the existing one-step transport estimator that assumes all $W$ operates as effect modifiers and differ in distribution across sites, $\tilde \lambda$, we estimate a slightly positive effect in terms of the point estimate, but one that is decidedly non-statistically significant when taking the very wide confidence into account (RD: 0.0295, 95\% CI: -0.1022, 0.1611).
 In contrast, the confidence intervals using our proposed estimators are much narrower.
 Our one-step transport estimator that makes use of known $V$ and $Z$, $\tilde \theta$, estimates a null association with a confidence interval similar to the nontransported estimate (RD: -0.0054, 95\%CI: -0.0398, 0.0290).
 Similarly, even if we do not specify $V$ or $Z$, our collaborative one-step transport estimator, $\tilde \lambda_C$, estimate returns a very similar estimate with negligibly wider confidence intervals (RD: -0.0011, 95\% CI: -0.0385, 0.0363).
-The similar estimates obtained from $\tilde \theta$ and $\tilde \lambda_C$ could be because $\tilde \lambda_C$ is finding a similar set of $V$ (parent was under age 18 at birth of child, household member with a disability) and $Z$ (household member with a disability) as what we hypothesized and input for $\tilde \theta$ (which was specified above).